ZongqingQi/Product_Management_System/README.md

 # Product_Management_System
-This repository is used for codes of a training project.
-Inclouding frontend and backend in mainly Javascript React and Node.js
+This repository is built for a training project.
+We will use MERN stack (MongoDB + Express.js + React + Node.js) to build a online product management system.